-The goal of the Edward Via College of Osteopathic Medicine (VCOM)/LewisGale Hospital Montgomery (LGHM) GME Consortium’s Osteopathic Neuromusculoskeletal Medicine (ONMM) Residency Program is to provide residents with training in the development of osteopathic clinical competencies for practice in both the inpatient and outpatient settings as competent, proficient and professional ONMM specialist physicians.
+The goal of the Edward Via College of Medicine (VCOM)/LewisGale Hospital Montgomery Graduate Medical Education (GME) Consortium’s ONMM Residency Program is to provide residents with training in the development of osteopathic clinical competencies for practice in both inpatient and outpatient settings as competent, proficient and professional ONMM specialist physicians.

-We are a fully accredited, ACGME ONMM3 Residency program.
-We were previously an NMM-OMM “plus one” program under the American Osteopathic Association.
+We are a fully accredited, ACGME Osteopathic Neuromusculoskeletal Medicine Third Year (ONMM3) residency program.
+We were previously a Neuromuscular Medicine-Osteopathic Manipulative Medicine (NMM-OMM) “plus one” program under the American Osteopathic Association.

-Our program is a one-year program that can be completed after finishing any other ACGME-approved residency program.
+Our one-year program can be completed after finishing any other ACGME-approved residency program.
 The NMM-OMM specialist (current terminology for board certification once completing an ONMM residency) or ONMM specialist is a subspecialty in the medical profession.

-In addition, the residency program will foster academic teaching and research growth towards the development of future physicians who can competently serve as program directors and/or researchers.
+Additionally, the residency program fosters academic teaching and research growth in future physicians who can competently serve as program directors or researchers.
 Residents are strongly encouraged to do original research, either as the lead or in combination with current OMM faculty projects.

 - Emphasis on teaching traditional osteopathy and history

-- Emphasis on palpatory skill development & osteopathic principles first, then core skills in all OMT techniques
+- Emphasis on palpatory skill development and osteopathic principles first, then core skills in all OMT techniques

-- Emphasis on developing teaching and research skills, with robust support financially and logistically
+- Emphasis on developing teaching and research skills, with strong financial support and logistics

 - Diverse ONMM faculty with active outpatient clinical practices

-- AOBNMM approved, 40-hour Basic Cranial Course provided annually on by Anthony Chila, DO, with a unique emphasis on connective tissue continuity as originally presented by A.T.
-Still and William G. Sutherland
+- AOBNMM approved, 40-hour Basic Cranial Course provided annually by Anthony Chila, DO, with a unique emphasis on connective tissue continuity as originally presented by A.T.
+Still and William G. Sutherland.

 - Supplemental residency-sponsored OMM courses, usually two to three per year.
 Recent examples include: